Scales Aren’t Just a Fish Thing™

-The “cost” of the series is $10.00 a class, and you get it instantly as a download of all the videos, books, and lessons.
-You are welcome, however, to use the books and videos online, on my website.
+The “cost” of the series of Gum Drop Note Book Classes, full of songs, mp3, mp4 play-along videos and downloadable sheet music, is less than the cost of one lesson.
+You get it instantly as a download of all the videos, books, and lessons.
+You are welcome, however, to use the books and videos online, within the module.

 As soon as you place your order, you’ll get an automated receipt with a link to the web page where you can use or download the tunes and videos.